saasquatch/saasquatch-docs/src/mobile/widget.md

 title: Mobile Widget
 highlights: |
     Referral SaaSquatch provides a mobile-responsive widget that can be embedded directly into your iOS, Android or Windows phone mobile app using a special URL.
-The widget is a on-stop-shop for your users to participate in the referral program; the can refer friends, track the status of their referrals, and see the rewards earned from referrals.
+The widget is a one-stop-shop for your users to participate in the referral program; they can refer friends, track the status of their referrals, and see the rewards earned from referrals.
 slug: mobile/widget
 template: mobile.html
 ---